Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 .. class:: centered

-    *Figure: Comparison of the terrace only model and the 3d_v1a model at the south end of the High terrace*
+    *Figure: Comparison of the terrace only model and the 3d_v1a model at the south end of the High Terrace*

 3 layer model (3D) optimisation results
 =======================================

-We produced 3 final 3 layer models, the differences (relative to the final model 3D_v1d) are listed below.
+We produced 3 final 3 layer models.
+The differences (relative to the final model 3D_v1d) are listed below.

 +----------------------+-------------------------------------------+
 | Model  | "bund_top"* | NGMP wells included in objective function |